sakii-11/Medibot/README.md

 ### Steps to build RAG:-
-1. Query Translation (Translate the ques into a form that is better suited for query retrieval)
+1. Query Translation (Translate the question into a form that is better suited for query retrieval)
 2. Routing (Logical / Semantic)
-3. Query Construction
-(main steps :)
+3. Query Construction (main steps :)
 4. Indexing
 5. Retrieval
 6. Generation (Active Retrieval)

----

-## ScreenShot

 ---